 Latest Side Project

-Shinobi is a lean prototype I created as a side project to help TPMs manage multiple projects at once, especially when working with remote contractors.
-It keeps track of progress, tasks, and key development metrics.
-It's a clean, single-page app I built over a few weekends, in about a month.
-The app also supports adapters to pull data from different APIs, making it easier to integrate with more complex agile tools.
-A big part of the code was written using GPT-4o.
+Shinobi is a single page app I built using AI to help TPMs manage multiple projects at once, especially when working with remote contractors.
+It tracks progress, tasks, and key development metrics in a single page.
+I built it over a few weekends, in about a month.
+It also supports adapters to pull data from different APIs, which makes it a useful single page dashboard.

 Companies I've Started